As said above: In spite of an immense lot of research

 To really get the faintest idea or intuitive guess on the development

-of a cell - and life, it's proposed here as necessary to start from
+of a cell - and life, it's proposed here as necessary to start

-by many, others more controversial.
+shared by many, others more controversial.

 a.
 The enormous complexity of the cell and its metabolism must